kellsaro/docs/docs/README.md

 The proliferation and growing importance of decentralized integration tasks driven by business and IT trends are forcing to rethink organizational models and technology platforms to an approach to pervasive integration.

 None of the vendor leaders in the market really offers a completely open and transparent solution, with the freedom to use, customize or modified without restriction, we believe that is one of the keys to a wide adoption, and relevant to making the decision to use on-premise.

-**Mission**

-Enable everyone to contribute and benefit from the use of a modern Integration Platform (iPaaS).

 **Value proposition**